Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Thermodynamics of RNAdS black hole and the free energy landscape

-In Fig.2, under the condition of $P=0.4P_c$ and $q=1$ (we will choose such $P$ and $q$ in all the next calculations), we have plotted the free energy as a function of black hole radius $r$ at different temperatures.
+We choose $P=0.4P_c$ and $q=1$ in all the next calculations, $r_{ex}$ can be calculated as 0.984, which is smaller than the radius of the small black hole at various temperatures.
+In Fig.~\ref{fgFE}, we have plotted the free energy as a function of black hole radius $r$ at different temperatures.

-From the figure, we can see when $T_{min}<T<T_{max}$, the Gibbs free energy has three local extremum points (a local maximum point and two local minimum points).
-They satisfy the equation: \be \frac{\partial G}{\partial r}=\frac{1}{2}+4{\pi}Pr^2-\frac{q^2}{2r^2}-2{\pi}Tr=0, \ee which is the same equation as (\ref{eq:2.7}) when we replace the Hawking temperature $T_H$ by the ensemble temperature $T$.
+From the figure, it can be seen that when $T_{min}<T<T_{max}$, the Gibbs free energy has three local extremum points (a local maximum point and two local minimum points).
+They satisfy the equation: \be \frac{\partial G}{\partial r}=\frac{1}{2}+4{\pi}Pr^2-\frac{q^2}{2r^2}-2{\pi}Tr=0, \ee which is same as eq.~(\ref{eq:2.7}) when we replace the Hawking temperature $T_H$ by the ensemble temperature $T$.
 Therefore, the radii of the three local extremal points are actually the three on-shell solutions to the stationary Einstein field equation.

 Based on the condition of $P=0.4P_c$ and $q=1$, we can solve eq.(\ref{eq:2.10}) and obtain the values of $r_s$, $r_m$ and $r_l$ at different temperatures.